 - Where is Santa's Suit?
 (Hardie Grant Egmont, 2014)

-- Middle School: Rafe's Aussie Adventure (Penguin Random House, 2015)
+- Middle School: Rafe's Aussie Adventure, with James Patterson (Penguin Random House, 2015)

-- Alexander the Elephant in Zanzibar, Written by Pat Davern, Illustrated by Martin Chatterton (Love Police, 2015)
+- Alexander the Elephant in Zanzibar, with Pat Davern (Love Police, 2015)

 - Seams of Gold, Illustrated by Donna Rawlins (National Museum of Australia, 2007)